wbamberg/idl-reference/docs/nsIMIMEInputStream.md

 stream if the implementation of the nsIMIMEInputStream also is used as an nsISeekableStream.
 @param stream  stream containing the data for the stream

+## Attributes ##

+### addContentLength ###

+When true a "Content-Length" header is automatically added to the stream.
+The value of the content-length is automatically calculated using the available() method on the data stream.
+The value is recalculated every time the stream is rewinded to the start.
+Not allowed to be changed once the stream has been started to be read.